Varun-Mulchandani/roBERTa_based_SQuAD_QA/README.md

 Batch Size - 4(Due to computational limitations.
 Not: For optimal results, as specified in the bert paper, batch size must be equal to 32 or 64)
 Epochs = 3/4 (As specified in the paper)

+# Results:

+Sample context:
+'Google LLC is an American multinational technology company that specializes in Internet-related services and products, which include online advertising technologies, search engine, cloud computing, software, and hardware.
+It is considered one of the Big Four technology companies, alongside Amazon, Apple, and Facebook.'